DataFire/Integrations/integrations/generated/azure_keyvault/README.md

 ### IssuerParameters
 * IssuerParameters `object`: Parameters for the issuer of the X509 component of a certificate.
-  * cty `string`: Type of certificate to be requested from the issuer provider.
+  * cert_transparency `boolean`: Indicates if the certificates generated under this policy should be published to certificate transparency logs.
+  * cty `string`: Certificate type as supported by the provider (optional); for example 'OV-SSL', 'EV-SSL'
   * name `string`: Name of the referenced issuer object or reserved names; for example, 'Self' or 'Unknown'.

 ### JsonWebKey
 * JsonWebKey `object`: As of http://tools.ietf.org/html/draft-ietf-jose-json-web-key-18
-  * crv `string` (values: P-256, P-384, P-521, SECP256K1): Elliptic curve name.
+  * crv `string` (values: P-256, P-384, P-521, P-256K): Elliptic curve name.
 For valid values, see JsonWebKeyCurveName.
   * d `string`: RSA private exponent, or the D component of an EC private key.
   * dp `string`: RSA private key parameter.
   * dq `string`: RSA private key parameter.